franzenzenhofer/automated-seo-tests/README.md

 ## Pro Tips 🌟

 - **First-Time Users**: You will be prompted to manually log into your Google account during the first run.
+After successfully logging in, make sure to return to the terminal and press the `ENTER` key to continue.
 Don't worry; your credentials will be saved for future use.

 ## Output 📊